 - Using examples that portray you as arrogant.

-- Explaining a long story that has no relevant to achieving anything.
+- Explaining a long story that has no relevance to achieving anything.

 So long as you steer clear of these mistakes, you will likely come out on top of slush interview pile.

-Let’s take a moment to back track and quickly reflect.
-Although you may be sweating like an iguana, a question such as, ‘What is your proudest achievement?’ is a major bonus where you can win many brownie points.
-This is your chance to quickly sum-up a few great professional situations you’ve gotten yourself into and pridefully display how you saved the day!
+Hopefully, after this article you feel more relaxed and are not currently sweating like an iguana, asking yourself, ‘What is my proudest achievement?!!’
+Remember that if you are asked this question, it is a major bonus that can easily win you some brownie points.
+Again, this is your chance to quickly sum-up a few great professional situations you’ve gotten yourself into and pridefully display how you saved the day!

 Need help coming up with situations?
-Go down memory lane by taking a few SJT tests on jobtestprep.co.uk Here you can revisit the past without the time machine and remember just how you survived this long in the working force.
+Go down memory lane by taking a few SJT tests on jobtestprep.co.uk Here you can revisit the past without a time machine and remember just how you survived this long in the work force.
 Good luck!